-Let’s say you’re Matt Damon in ‘The Martian’ and you need to communicate with Earth 140 million miles away about a pressing problem (like, you’re all alone with nothing to eat), and you need to do it a little faster than the 22 minutes it can currently take via radio communications (let’s say you’re really hungry).
+Let’s say you’re Matt Damon in ‘The Martian’ and you need to communicate with Earth 140 million miles away about a pressing problem (like, you’re all alone with nothing to eat), and you need to do it quickly and efficiently (let’s say you’re really hungry).

 Or let’s say that you want to explore an asteroid even further away—like, 250 million miles—that could help explain how our planet was formed (NASA’s been asking), but you need a way to convey really big video files back to Earth.